 The area is surrounded by a 20 hectare park which is open all year round from 9am – 5pm.
-You pay a fee to enter the park – CHF 8 for adults and CHF 4 for children in high season (under 5s are free) and this goes towards the maintenance and care of this very special park.
+You pay a fee to enter the park – CHF 12 for adults and CHF 8 for children on weekends in high season (under 5s are free) and during the week and during the Winter season, the entrance is lower.
+All fees go towards the maintenance and care of this very special park.
 In good weather you can take a trip on the lake with a glass bottomed boat, there are picnic areas and lots of walkways and you can even visit the organic trout farm for free.

 In Winter the scenery changes but the colour of the lake remains the same.